 - 1. Fore wing: the anterior wings attached to the mesothorax (the middle segment of the thorax. - 2.
 Hind wing: the posterior wings, attached to the metathorax (the last segment of the thorax. - 3.
 Antennae: the pair of sensory appendages, used mainly for chemoreception. - 4.
 Head: the first section of the butterfly or moth body.
 The head includes the eyes, the antennae, the pali and proboscis. - 5.
 Thorax: the second section of the butterfly or moth body.
 The thorax consists of three segments fused together.
 Each segment has a pair of legs.
 Both pairs of wings also attach to the thorax. - 6.
 Abdomen: the third section of the butterfly or moth.
 The abdomen consists of 10 segments.
 The final third and fourth segments are modified to form the genitalia. - 7.
 Compound eye: the large eye that senses light and images.
 The compound eye is a collection of thousands of ommatidia, each of which acts as a single lens of the eye. - 8.
-Proboscis: the mouthparts modified for drinking.
-The proboscis curls up when not in use and extends like a drinking straw when the butterfly feeds. - 9.
+Proboscis: The proboscis curls up when not in use and extends like a drinking straw when the butterfly feeds. - 9.
 Hind leg: the last pair of legs, attached to the metathorax. - 10.
-Fore leg: the first pair of legs, attached to the prothorax.
-In brush footed butterflies, the fore legs are not used for walking.
-They look like small brushes and are close to the body.
-A monarch is considered a brush footed butterfly. - 11.
+Fore leg: the first pair of legs, attached to the prothorax. - 11.
 Mid leg: the middle pair of legs, attached to the mesothorax.